State of Pasundan: Suriakartalegawa's Pasundan Republic

 Using the party as the base of support, Suriakartalegawa established the State of Pasundan in the small areas of West Java still controlled by the Dutch.
-Independence was proclaimed on 4 May 1947.
-Dutch military forces provided trucks to transport people to the proclamation site and during the ceremony, Dutch military police officers presented attendees with Pasundan flags and bread to encourage them to parade in support of the state.
+On May 4, 1947, he proclaimed the establishment of the Pasundan State at a large gathering in Bandung, attended by approximately 5,000 people.
+Dutch military forces provided trucks to transport people to the proclamation site and during the ceremony, Dutch military police officers presented attendees with Pasundan flags and bread to encourage them to parade in support of the republic.
 Suriakartalegawa appointed himself as the president and Koestomo as the prime minister in a provisional government.
 The Dutch supported Suriakartalegawa by providing facilities such as the press and radio, while the Enlightenment Service of the Dutch helped to spread propaganda pamphlets of the PRP.
+Its implementation was assisted by Dutch military intelligence, Netherlands East Indies Forces Intelligence Service (NEFIS).
+Although Van Mook had prohibited such actions, local Dutch officials provided logistical support, transporting Kartalegawa's followers to Bogor, where they were welcomed by Colonel Thompson and Resident Statius Muller.

 The establishment of the state was denounced by Sundanese aristocrats and commoners and did not lessen people's support for the Republic of Indonesia.
 Wiranatakusumah and his family sent out a wire to Sukarno on 6 May 1947 that opposed the establishment of the State of Pasundan.
+At the time, Soekarno was still supported by many people and Kartalegawa was considered a defector.
+But this did not prevent Kartalegawa from launching a movement in Bogor in May 1947, occupying offices and stations and even taking a resident prisoner.
+The PRP case was a political upheaval that illustrated the situation after Military Aggression, July 1947, in Tatar Sunda.
 Public meetings were held throughout West Java to oppose the formation of the state, and the Indonesian army in Garut announced IDR 10,000 bounty for the capture of Suriakartalegawa, either dead or alive.
 Suriakartalegawa's son and mother spoke out against the formation of the state on the Indonesian Radio Republik Indonesia.

 Following press reports of the farcical nature of the state, and noticing the lack of support for it, the Netherlands Government Information Service withdrew its support.
-Suriakartalegawa's state practically disappeared after the July 1947 Dutch "Police Action".
-The establishment of Pasundun convinced the Republican side of the Dutch intention to "divide and rule" and maintain their control over Indonesia.
+Suriakartalegawa's republic practically disappeared after the July 1947 Dutch "Police Action".
+The establishment of Pasundan convinced the Republican side of the Dutch intention to "divide and rule" and maintain their control over Indonesia.